How to Optimize Latency in Voice Agents

 WebRTC achieves sub-100ms latency in perfect conditions.
 Production users don't provide perfect conditions.

-Establishing Continuous Optimization
+Hamming's Continuous Latency Optimization Framework

 Latency optimization requires ongoing monitoring.
 Every change affects percentiles.
+We've formalized this into Hamming's Continuous Latency Optimization Framework:

 - Baseline: Establish current p45/p90/p99 across all stages